d3mash/photofeedApp/README.md

 # README

-This is a single-page web application designed for sharing photos
+This is a single-page web application designed for sharing photos.
+Runs on ruby 2.5.3.

 ### TO-DO
 - [x] Upload